-Table 3a, "HDF Version 4.x Source Code Modules," on page 20 lists the families of source code modules and header files of HDF Version 4.x.
+Table 3a, "HDF Version 4.x Source Code Modules," on page 6 lists the families of source code modules and header files of HDF Version 4.x.
 The first column of the table lists the name of the interface or the category of the modules, depending on their functionality.
 The modules are categorized as follows:

-- H-level interface includes modules that facilitate portability and provide physical storage management, error handling mechanisms, support for simultaneous access to multiple objects within a single file, support for simultaneous access to multiple files, and an interface for key lower level modules.
-H-level routines begin with an H (e.g., Hopen/Hclose or Hread/Hwrite). - Multifile Scientific Data interface (SD API) includes modules that provide the mechanisms for managing scientific data sets in a multifile environment.
+- Low-level interface, or H-level interface, includes modules that facilitate portability and provide physical storage management, error handling mechanisms, support for simultaneous access to multiple objects within a single file, support for simultaneous access to multiple files, and an interface for key lower-level modules.
+Low-level routines begin with an H (e.g., Hopen/Hclose or Hread/Hwrite). - Multifile Scientific Data interface (SD API) includes modules that provide the mechanisms for managing scientific data sets in a multifile environment.
 These modules reside in the directory mfhdf/, which is separate from that of the other interfaces.
 Library routines in this interface begin with SD.
-There are a subtantial number of local or internal routines whose names are influenced by netCDF.
-This interface replaces the Single-file Scientific Data interface (DFSD API). - Vdata interface (VS API) includes modules that provide mechanisms for managing Vdatas.
-Library routines in this interface begin with vs. - Vgroups interface (V API) includes modules that provide mechanisms for managing Vgroups.
-Library routines in this interface begin with a v.
-Note, in the Description column, that V and VS routines share some modules and header file. - Multifile Annotations (AN API) includes modules that provide mechanisms for managing annotations in a multifile environment.
+This interface replaces the Single-file Scientific Data interface (DFSD API).
+(A subtantial number of local or internal routine names in this code are influenced by netCDF.) - Vdata interface (VS API) includes modules that provide mechanisms for managing Vdatas.
+Library routines in this interface begin with VS. - Vgroup interface (V API) includes modules that provide mechanisms for managing Vgroups.
+Library routines in this interface begin with a V. Note that in the Content Description column, the V and VS routines share some modules and header files. - Multifile Annotation interface (AN API) includes modules that provide mechanisms for managing annotations in a multifile environment.
 Library routines in this interface begin with AN.
-This interface replaces the Single-file Annotation interface (DFAN API). - General Raster Image (GR API) includes modules that provide mechanisms for managing general raster images in a multifile environment.
+This interface replaces the Single-file Annotation interface (DFAN API). - General Raster Image interface (GR API) includes modules that provide mechanisms for managing general raster images in a multifile environment.
 Library routines in this interface begin with GR.
-This interface replaces the 8-bit Raster Image interface (DFR8 API) and the 24-bit Raster Image interface (DFR24 API), which operate in the single-file environment. - Palette (DFP API) includes modules that provide mechanisms for managing the palettes that are used by the raster image interfaces.
-Library routines in this interface begin with DFP. - Compression/Decompression includes modules that provide mechanisms for managing file and image compression and decompression. - Conversion includes modules that provide mechanisms to support conversion to and from HDF format. - Single-file Scientific Data interface (DFSD API) includes modules that provide mechanisms for managing the scientific data sets in a single-file environment.
+This interface replaces the 8-bit Raster Image interface (DFR8 API) and the 24-bit Raster Image interface (DFR24 API), which operate in the single-file environment. - Palette interface (DFP API) includes modules that provide mechanisms for managing the palettes that are used by the raster image interfaces.
+Library routines in this interface begin with DFP. - Compression/Decompression includes modules that provide mechanisms for managing file and image compression and decompression. - Conversion includes modules that provide mechanisms to support conversion to and from the HDF format. - Single-file Scientific Data interface (DFSD API) includes modules that provide mechanisms for managing scientific data sets in a single-file environment.
 Library routines in this interface begin with DFSD.
-This interface is replaced by the Multifile SD interface (SD API). - Single-file General Rasters interface (DFGR) includes modules that provide mechanisms for managing general raster images in the single-file environment.
-This interface is an older version of the GR interface. - 8-bit Raster Images interface (DFR8 API) includes modules that provide mechanisms for managing 8-bit raster images.
+This interface is replaced by the Multifile SD interface (SD API). - Single-file General Raster Image interface (DFGR API) includes modules that provide mechanisms for managing general raster images in the single-file environment.
+This interface is an older version of the GR interface. - 8-bit Raster Image interface (DFR8 API) includes modules that provide mechanisms for managing 8-bit raster images.
 This interface is replaced by the Multifile GR interface.